ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Mobile trading apps

-Octa does have a proprietary app for social copy trading (the Octa Copytrading app), yet it still trails behind industry leaders such as IG and Saxo Bank.
-For our top picks among trading apps, read our guide to Best Forex Trading Apps.
+Octa does have a proprietary app for social copy trading (the Octa Copytrading app), yet it still trails behind industry leaders such as IG and Saxo.
+Check out my picks for the best mobile trading apps in the industry.

-Apps overview: Since Octa is a MetaTrader-only broker, iOS and Android versions of the MetaTrader 4 (MT4) and MetaTrader 5 (MT5) app come standard and are both available for download from the Apple App Store and Google Play store, respectively.
-Octa also offers its proprietary Octa Copytrading app for social copy trading – which I was unable to install or test due to geolocational restrictions I encountered on Google Play.
+Apps overview: Octa is primarily a MetaTrader-only broker, with iOS and Android versions of the MetaTrader 4 (MT4) and MetaTrader 5 (MT5) app come standard and are both available for download from the Apple App Store and Google Play store, respectively.
+Octa also offers its proprietary mobile app - Octa Copytrading - for social copy trading .
+I was unable to install or test this app due to geolocational restrictions I encountered on Google Play.

 Feature Octa logoOcta